-2.2 Integration of NAPWPS into national government frameworks related to security and development, particularly those relevant in conflict-affected and conflict-vulnerable areas, and the development of a comprehensive WPS, gender-responsive, conflict-sensitive and peace promoting (CSPP) interagency humanitarian protection and rehabilitation program that specifically addresses the context of various conflict situations and the vulnerabilities of women and men in all their diverse and intersecting identities.
+2.2 Integration of NAPWPS into national government frameworks related to security and development, particularly those relevant in conflict-affected and conflict-vulnerable areas, and the development of a comprehensive WPS, gender-responsive, CSPP interagency humanitarian protection and rehabilitation program that specifically addresses the context of various conflict situations and the vulnerabilities of women and men in all their diverse and intersecting identities.

-Action Point 10 Women and men21 in all their diverse and intersecting identities who are impacted, displaced by, and vulnerable to different forms of conflict (i.e., vertical and horizontal), are immediately and sustainably provided with gender-responsive, CSPP-compliant, comprehensive, immediate, and sustained protection from sex and gender-based violence (SGBV).
+Action Point 9 Women and men in all their diverse and intersecting identities who are impacted, displaced by, and vulnerable to different forms of conflict (i.e., vertical and horizontal), are immediately and sustainably provided with gender-responsive, CSPP-compliant, comprehensive, immediate, and sustained protection from SGBV.

-- 10.1 Establish and promote gender-sensitive and CSPP safe spaces for the protection of women and men, in all their diverse and intersecting identities, impacted by and prioritizing their safety before, during, and after conflict situations and complex emergencies. - 10.2 Implement essential life-saving SGBV services at par with SPHERE standards. - 10.3 Institutionalize the generation of evidence on the differential vulnerabilities of women and men, in all their diverse and intersecting identities, in situations of insurgency, tribal wars, rido, communal conflict, criminal violence, violent extremism, terrorism, and other complex emergencies. - 10.4 Ensure the protection of women and youth, with diverse and intersecting identities, who are affected by extractive industries and other development projects. - 10.5 Operationalize a standardized gender-responsive, CSPP-compliant quick response for local and international humanitarian relief and assistance for displaced women and men, in all their diverse and intersecting identities, by relevant frontline agencies. - 10.6 Ensure the establishment of gender-responsive, CSPP-compliant protection/security mechanisms for displaced women and men, in all their diverse and intersecting identities, including those staying with relatives and friends, by relevant frontline agencies.
+- 9.1 Establish and promote gender-sensitive and CSPP safe spaces for the protection of women and men, in all their diverse and intersecting identities, impacted by and prioritizing their safety before, during, and after conflict situations and complex emergencies. - 9.2 Implement essential life-saving SGBV services at par with SPHERE standards. - 9.3 Institutionalize the generation of evidence on the differential vulnerabilities of women and men, in all their diverse and intersecting identities, in situations of insurgency, tribal wars, rido, communal conflict, criminal violence, violent extremism, terrorism, and other complex emergencies. - 9.4 Ensure the protection of women and youth, with diverse and intersecting identities, who are affected by extractive industries and other development projects. - 9.5 Operationalize a standardized gender-responsive, CSPP-compliant quick response for local and international humanitarian relief and assistance for displaced women and men, in all their diverse and intersecting identities, by relevant frontline agencies. - 9.6 Ensure the establishment of gender-responsive, CSPP-compliant protection/security mechanisms for displaced women and men, in all their diverse and intersecting identities, including those staying with relatives and friends, by relevant frontline agencies.

-- 10.7 Establish Women-child-friendly spaces (WCFS) as a standard procedure in all evacuation areas and internally displaced peoples (IDP) camps. - 10.8 Relevant NGAs and LGUs, develop guidelines that are gender-responsive, CSPP-compliant for preventing, responding to, and aftercare to conflict-related Sex and Gender-Based Violence (SGBV).22
+- 9.7 Establish Women-child-friendly spaces (WCFS) as a standard procedure in all evacuation areas and IDP camps. - 9.8 Relevant NGAs and LGUs, develop guidelines that are gender-responsive, CSPP-compliant for preventing, responding to, and after-care to conflict-related SGBV.

-Action Point 11 Women, in all their diverse and intersecting identities, affected, displaced, and vulnerable to various forms of conflict (i.e., vertical and horizontal) have expeditious access to comprehensive healing, rehabilitation, and recovery programs and services.
+Action Point 10 Women, in all their diverse and intersecting identities, affected, displaced, and vulnerable to various forms of conflict (i.e., vertical and horizontal) have expeditious access to comprehensive healing, rehabilitation, and recovery programs and services.

-- 11.1 Develop and implement a comprehensive gender-responsive, CSPP-compliant humanitarian rehabilitation and recovery program, with a particular focus on shelter, health (including psychosocial programs), social health insurance, livelihood, and educational support. - 11.2 Establish and ensure the functionality and accessibility of Women Peace Centers (WPCs) designed to cater to the needs of women in all their diverse and intersecting identities from conflict-affected or vulnerable communities.
+- 10.1 Develop and implement a comprehensive gender-responsive, CSPP-compliant humanitarian rehabilitation and recovery program, with a particular focus on shelter, health (including psychosocial programs), social health insurance, livelihood, electricfication, and educational support. - 10.2 Establish and ensure the functionality and accessibility of Women Peace Centers (WPCs) designed to cater to the needs of women in all their diverse and intersecting identities from conflict-affected or vulnerable communities.

-Action Point 12 Women in all their diverse and intersecting identities who were victims of conflict-related violence have full access to victim and survivor-centered legal remedies, including transitional and restorative justice.
+Action Point 11 Women in all their diverse and intersecting identities who were victims of conflict-related violence have full access to victim and survivor-centered legal remedies, including transitional and restorative justice.